priyyannshhu/astra-ai/README.md

 1. Check existing [GitHub Issues](https://github.com/priyyannshhu/astra-ai/issues)
 2. Open a new issue with detailed information
 3. Provide reproduction steps and screenshots
+4. For GitHub integration issues, check OAuth configuration

+---

+## 🔐 Security

+- All authentication uses OAuth 2.0
+- GitHub tokens are stored securely in HTTP-only cookies
+- API keys are never exposed to the client
+- User data is encrypted in transit and at rest
+- Regular security audits recommended

+---

+## 🚀 Performance Tips

+- Use prompt enhancement for better code generation
+- Keep workspaces organized by project type
+- Export projects regularly as backups
+- Use GitHub push for version control
+- Clear old workspaces to improve load times

 ---